SabrinaTT7/qT3/README.md

 # qT3: An app for the algorithmic deduction of Arabic verbs.

-A project done with @leahets
+A project done with @leahets (https://github.com/leahets) Can also be viewed here: https://github.com/leahets/qT3

 We implemented an iOS app where a user can enter an Arabic verb in the state in which they found it: with no